 So the next time you are craving something savory for breakfast, try this oatmeal!
 That fried egg on top is calling for you.

 MASTER MY MISTAKES / COOKING NOTES

-- Using Quick-Cooking Steel Cut Oats: I love cooking with steel cut oats because I think they have more texture than rolled oats.
+- Using quick-cooking steel cut oats: I love cooking with steel cut oats because I think they have more texture than rolled oats.
 However, regular steel cut oats take forever to cook, and I would probably starve before the oats are done cooking.
 That’s why I recommend picking up the quick-cooking steel cut oats—they take only a few minutes.
-You can usually find a few brands at the supermarket, but Quaker is a solid one.
 Feel free to use regular rolled oats if that’s what you have on hand.